A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: Discussion

+\textbf{Opportunity 3: Combination of Various Explanation Formats.} An obvious trend in our analysis was that different explanation formats are commonly used alone.
+Given their complementarity (e.g., source code explanations and textual explanation are complementary to each other in an AI-assisted programming support context), we believe there is an opportunity to combine diverse formats of explanation for a more robust and complete decision performance, and improves the likelihood of having at least one explanation that the user understands.

-\textbf{Opportunity 3: Human-in-the-Loop Interaction.} To effectively support human decision-making, there is an escalating need for interactive XAI tools that empower users to actively engage with and explore black-box SE models, thereby facilitating a profound comprehension of the models' mechanisms and their explainability.
+\textbf{Opportunity 4: Human-in-the-Loop Interaction.} Exploring a more user-centric approach that provides users with greater agency could lead to results that are orthogonally beneficial to those found using more common techniques.
+To effectively support human decision-making, there is an escalating need for interactive XAI tools that empower users to actively engage with and explore black-box SE models, thereby facilitating a profound comprehension of the models' mechanisms and their explainability.
 However, most reviewed works leave aside important aspects pertaining to the XAI tool’s interaction with SE practitioners as an AI assistant.
 Several studies have highlighted that users had more trust when presented with interactive explanations \cite{DBLP:conf/iva/WeitzSSHA19}.
-Among all papers reviewed, Wang et al. \cite{10.1145/3593800} leveraged a structured conceptual tree to display the results of query scoping, the identified conceptual association paths.
-Users can interact by selecting the anchor concept relevant to the query which will update the results of code snippets related to the selected concepts.

-\textbf{Opportunity 4: Deployment in Practice.} The deployment of XAI techniques in SE practice, particularly security-critical tasks like vulnerability detection, necessitates rigorous validation to satisfy not only effectiveness, but also robustness, controllability, and other special concerns.
-This proves challenging given the complex and dynamic nature of SDLC.
-In addition, due to the different intents and expertise of audiences, a single explanation format may not be applicable to everyone.
-For example, visual explanation can be attractive for the layperson since it is natural and intuitive.
-Nonetheless, complex visualization tools could potentially overwhelm domain experts with superfluous information, thereby increasing their cognitive load and rendering the tool counterproductive \cite{DBLP:journals/corr/abs-2309-11960}.
-Therefore, a potential opportunity is to work closely with relevant SE practitioners to continuously iterate the XAI tool based on their feedback.
+Thus, one possible research interest could be in the application of human-AI dialogue agent.
+For instance, LLMs such as ChatGPT\footnote{\url{https://chatgpt.com/}} can serve as the main controller or ``brain'' to guide users to clarify their vague intents through multi-round dialogue and return personalized explanations by having access to one or more XAI techniques.